 Choosing a dream resort for your holiday includes much more than checking prices and room amenities: it is about the complete experience and value you will find in being immersed in an unusual universe with your loved one(s).
 If you believe that as much as I do, then look no further for your next Hawaiian adventure: The St. Regis Princeville Resort in Kauai Island, Hawaii will blow your mind.

-Same goes for the pool area, which is located by the beach.
-The large pool is beautifully appointed with palms, hibiscus and local rocks.
-On the left side you will find two other large jacuzzies and a kids pool complete with kid-sized sun chairs.
+The same goes for the pool area, which is located by the beach.
+The large pool is beautifully appointed with palms, hibiscus, and local rocks.
+On the left side, you will find two other large jacuzzies and a kids pool complete with kid-sized sun chairs.
 Nice touch!
 It is important to mention that both the beach and the pool have multiple handicapped accesses.
-On top of the multiple water stations around the area, the hotel staff makes regular rounds to take orders or to offer shots of iced tea – the lemon lime ice tea was to die for – or ice-cold towelettes to keep you fresh and hydrated.
+On top of the multiple water stations around the area, the hotel staff makes regular rounds to take orders or to offer shots of iced tea – the lemon-lime ice tea was to die for – or ice-cold towelettes to keep you fresh and hydrated.

 Located on the pool deck, the Nalu Kai Grill & Bar offers fantastic salads and specialties together with a generous choice of refreshing cocktails and fruit juices; plus of course a full wine/beer menu.
 Lunch service was efficient and friendly, we especially appreciated our waiter’s ability to navigate us through the menu and describe the various fresh fish options.